Skip to main content

 If you’re installing the Pixel directly on your site, you should place the Pixel code before the closing </head> tag on every relevant page.
 This ensures consistent data collection and accurate conversion tracking.

-Missing pages may result in incomplete tracking, especially for multi-step journeys.
+Missing pages will result in incomplete tracking.

 No. The F1 and F2 Pixels are not compatible and cannot be transferred between systems.